 Susannah Goodman is a potter, teacher, organizer and advocate.

-A gubernatorial appointee, Susannah served from 2014-2020 on the Michigan Council for Arts and Cultural Affairs (now MACC), where she advocated for equitable arts funding statewide.
+As a gubernatorial appointee, Susannah served from 2014-2020 on the Michigan Council for Arts and Cultural Affairs (now MACC), where she advocated for equitable arts funding statewide.
 In this role she represented Michigan with the National Association of State Arts Agencies and the National Endowment for the Arts.

 Working at the intersection of arts and social change, Susannah is a founding member of Detroit Jews for Justice.
 From 2019-2022, she served as DJJ’s Deputy Director, laying the groundwork for the launch of an independent nonprofit.
 She now serves on the Board of Trustees.